 A vision policy is not the same as health insurance.

-It is important that you understand that your Vision Plan (Davis, EyeMed, VSP, among others) covers ROUTINE well-eye exams only (nearsightedness, farsightedness, and normal astigmatism) which includes the refraction to determine your eyeglass prescription.
-Some plans provide a limited contact lens evaluation benefit while many other do not provide any contact lens evaluation benefit.
-In addition, your plan may provide discounts or allowances towards eyeglass frames, lenses or contact lenses.
+It is important that you understand that your Vision Plan (Davis, EyeMed, among others) covers ROUTINE well-eye exams only (nearsightedness, farsightedness, and normal astigmatism), which includes the refraction to determine your eyeglass prescription.
+Some plans provide a limited contact lens evaluation benefit, while many others do not provide any contact lens evaluation benefit.
+In addition, your plan may provide discounts or allowances towards eyeglass frames, lenses, or contact lenses.

 If you are having a vision exam using your vision insurance, the doctor will determine if a dilation is needed at the time of the appointment.
 For some, dilation may cause light sensitivity and blurry vision.
 Not all vision plans cover dilation.

-Additionally, many vision insurance plans do not cover contact lens fittings (for first time wearers or established wearers that need to switch to a new brand) or yearly contact lens evaluations (to make sure that the contacts you are wearing fit and allow your cornea to breathe.)
+Additionally, many vision insurance plans do not cover contact lens fittings (for first-time wearers or established wearers who need to switch to a new brand) or yearly contact lens evaluations (to make sure that the contacts you are wearing fit and allow your cornea to breathe).